salma-abdulaziz-ahmed/OpenIoT-Federator/README.md

 9) use the publish UI page to publish platform management data

 10) use the subscribe UI to subscribe to a certain topic and find the SPARQL endpoint

+# The Federator Demo:
+ Please see the Wiki